The Paradise Papers: Revelations Spring From Leaked Records Of World's Wealthy

 Some 380 journalists collaborated to unravel the connections in the Paradise Papers' nearly 1.5 terabytes of data.
 The trove was acquired by the German newspaper Süddeutsche Zeitung, which says the records show how the wealthy and powerful sometimes duck taxes, regulations, sanctions and "at least their social responsibility."

-Wilbur Ross "was a major client of Appleby," the ICIJ says, saying that the law firm administered more than 50 companies and partnerships linked to investments on behalf of his private equity firm, W.L.
+Wilbur Ross "was a major client of Appleby," the International Consortium of Investigative Journalists says, noting that the law firm administered more than 50 companies and partnerships linked to investments on behalf of his private equity firm, W.L.
 Ross & Co, LLC.

 "Ross divested himself of most of his business interests when he joined the Trump Cabinet in February 2017," the group says.
 "But he kept a stake in the shipping company Navigator Holdings through a chain of companies in the Cayman Islands, Appleby's files and public records show."

-Discussing Ross's Paradise Papers file with NPR's Mary Louise Kelly, reporter Jon Swaine of The Guardian said Ross' investments link him to Navigator — which is in turn linked to Russian President Vladimir Putin's son-in-law.
+Discussing Ross' Paradise Papers file with NPR's Mary Louise Kelly, reporter Jon Swaine of The Guardian said Ross' investments link him to Navigator — which is in turn linked to Russian President Vladimir Putin's son-in-law.

 "Navigator is paid about $20 million a year to ship gas out of Russia for a Russian company named Sibur," Swaine said on Morning Edition.
 "And Sibur is co-owned by Putin's son-in-law, Kirill Shamalov."

-In an interview with the BBC, Ross said on Monday, "There is nothing whatsoever improper about Navigator having a relationship with Sibur."
+In an interview with the BBC, Ross said Monday, "There is nothing whatsoever improper about Navigator having a relationship with Sibur."

-Ross said that Sibur wasn't under sanctions when the deal was made, and that it's not under sanctions now.
+Ross said that Sibur wasn't under sanctions when the deal was made and that it's not under sanctions now.
 But critics of the arrangement note that in addition to Shamalov, another of Sibur's co-owners is Gennady Timchenko, a close Putin ally who is currently under U.S. sanctions.

 As for the money generated by the deal, Swaine says, "Navigator's brought in about $68 million in revenue since 2014 from the deal.
 The contract is worth at least $200 million a year, and it's scheduled to continue for about a decade."